 You will have your arms at 90 degrees when walking on flat ground.
 Step with your left foot forward and swing your right arm forward.
 Every step you take you’ll swing your arms just like you naturally walk.

 The main idea is to push yourself forward with the poles, one side at a time.
 When you pick up the pole to swing it forward for the next step, try to keep it as low as possible, just above the ground, because the higher you lift the pole, the more energy you are using.
+Do read our review of the best Gore-Tex hiking shoes for more information.

 Walking on rocky surfaces